World Cube Association: History

+Pre-history (1999-2003)

-In 1999, the first modern age speedcubers found each other on the Internet via Rubik's Games, a computer game with an electronic version of the Rubik's Cube.
+In 1999, speedcubers gathered on the Internet via Rubik's Games, a computer game with an electronic version of the Rubik's Cube.
 Chris Hardwick from Raleigh, NC founded the Yahoo!
 Group "Speedsolvingrubikscube" and the Unofficial World Records, a place where cubers could post their personal best times.
 Ron van Bruchem started speedcubing.com together with his friend Ton Dennenbroek, an avid puzzle collector.

+Founding (2003-2004)

 Because the cubers were living all over the world, they wanted to organize a competition at which they could all meet.
-In 2003, under the guidance of Dan Gosbee, they organized the Rubik's Cube World Championship in Toronto.
-This first modern-age Rubik's Cube competition was a huge success, but there were many issues, largely due to the lack of any regulations.
+In 2001, plans to organise a World Championship in New York were underway but it had to be called off due to safety concerns at the time.
+In 2003, under the guidance of Dan Gosbee, they successfully organized the Rubik's Cube World Championship in Toronto.
+This first modern-age Rubik's Cube competition was a success, but there were many issues, largely due to the lack of any regulations.
 After the World Championship, van Bruchem and Tyson Mao started organizing competitions in the Netherlands and Germany, as well as at Caltech in the United States.
 In 2004, they started the World Cube Association, which today has held competitions in more than 100 countries.

+After the founding of the WCA, most competitions in the United States happened in prestigious colleges, though many happened in smaller high schools, middle schools, hotels, malls, amusement parks and other venues internationally.
+Some of the first official events included most current ones (see Events).
+However, 6x6, 7x7, and Skewb weren't events when the organization was founded, whereas Magic, Master Magic, and 3x3 with Feet were but are no longer events.